 In this BlockFi Review for 2022, we’ll take a look at the New York City-based lending platform.
 Plus, how their rates, support, and safety compared to their competitors.

-Fed up of earning negative interest from your bank?
+Fed up with earning negative interest from your bank?
 Why not leave the traditional financial system behind and start earning up to 8.6% on your crypto assets with BlockFi.
 Or simply borrow against your crypto with collateralized loans with rates as low as 4.5%.

 What is BlockFi?

-Founded in 2017, BlockFi is a New York City-based lending platform that offers competitive interest-bearing savings accounts for cryptocurrencies, including Bitcoin, Litecoin, Ethereum, and USD stable coins like GUSD, USDC, and PAX.
+Founded in 2017, BlockFi is a New York City-based lending platform that offers competitive interest-bearing savings accounts for cryptocurrencies, including Bitcoin, Litecoin, Ethereum, and USD stablecoins like GUSD, USDC and PAX.

-Plus they’re backed by some of the world’s top investors including Peter Thiel’s Valar Ventures, who co-founded Paypal and was the first investor in Facebook.
+Plus, they’re backed by some of the world’s top investors, including Peter Thiel’s Valar Ventures, who co-founded Paypal and was the first investor in Facebook.

 Unlike nearly all of BlockFi’s competitors, they don’t offer native tokens.
-Instead, they offer simple products, with simple terms designed to help cryptocurrency holders to do more with their digital assets.
+Instead, they offer simple products with simple terms designed to help cryptocurrency holders to do more with their digital assets.